aaronbloomfield/pdr/tutorials/05-make/index.md

 	@echo "Pizza is Hot and Ready!"
 ```

 The line spacing is odd here because three of the lines wrap around to the next line.
-We snuck in a `$(DEBUG)` macro usage here, which could have been a user-defined macro at the top of the Makefile.
+We snuck in a `$(DEBUG)` variable usage here, which could have been a user-defined variable at the top of the Makefile.

 Notice, though, that we have to repeat all the .o files in this target rule.
-We can avoid this by creating a macro:
+We can avoid this by creating a variable:

 ```
 OBJECTS = pizza.o pizzadough.o tomatosauce.o toppings.o \